 A study by Johns Hopkins hospital found that the introduction of a simple five-step safety checklist reduced the rate of bloodstream infections caused by intravenous lines by 67%, while, on average, intensive care units cut their infection rates from nearly 3% of patients treated to zero.
 During the 18 months of the study, an estimated 1500 lives were saved due to the implementation of safety checklists.
 (3)

-What Questions Should a Safety Checklist Ask?
+What Questions Should a Patient Safety Checklist Include?

 - Is your unit/department/area clean and well organized?